davidsowerby/takkan/docs/user-guide/precept-script.md

 The `Part` references its nearest [Query](#query), which in turn contains a reference to the [schema](./precept-schema.md)

-The schema is used to support model-to-view type conversion and edit Particle validation.
+The schema is used to support model-to-view type conversion and validation.

 ## Particle

 A `Particle` is a sub-element of a `Part`.
-It represents a data field, but specifically a Widget that is for read only or edit mode.
+It represents a data field, but specifically a Widget that is for read mode or edit mode.

 There are a number of implementations of `Particle`, which are named according to the Widget that is used for presentation.